Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

-Searching for a therapist when you are already struggling feels overwhelming.
-This step-by-step process breaks it into manageable actions.
-Most people can have their first appointment within 1 to 3 weeks.
+Searching for a therapist while you are already struggling can feel overwhelming.
+This guide breaks the process into manageable actions.
+Most people can have a first appointment within 1 to 3 weeks of starting.

 1